Montgomery M. Macomb: Post-Spanish–American War

 Macomb in Hawaii as a Brigadier General.

 Upon returning to the United States in 1902 Macomb was appointed to the Army Ordnance Board and the Board of Ordnance and Fortification.

 In 1904 and 1905 he was a US military attaché in Manchuria during the Russo-Japanese War, and observed the battles of Liaoyang, Shaho, and Mukden.
 Macomb used his observations in Manchuria to author several professional journal articles on the use of machine guns.

 He commanded an artillery sub-post at Ft.
 Riley from 1906 to 1908 and organized the 6th Field Artillery Regiment, of which he was the first commander.
 From 1908 to 1910 he served on the Army staff at the War Department and as president of the Field Artillery Examining Board.
 He was promoted to brigadier general in November, 1910.

 In 1910 Macomb was one of the founders of the United States Field Artillery Association, and served as its first president.

 Macomb commanded the District of Hawaii from 1911 to 1913, and the Department of Hawaii from 1913 to 1914.
 He commanded the 1st Hawaiian Brigade from 1913 to 1914.
 During his assignments in Hawaii Macomb also served on the board of officers that surveyed Oahu and planned its defenses (the Macomb Board).

 From 1914 to 1916 Macomb was President of the Army War College.
 He served on the Army staff from June to October, 1916, when he reached the mandatory retirement age of 64.

 World War I

 Macomb requested to return to active duty for World War I. In October, 1917 he was appointed to command Fort Sill, where he oversaw the mobilization and training of soldiers preparing to serve in combat in France.
 He retired again in June, 1918.

+Macomb was a hereditary companion of the District of Columbia Commandery of the Military Order of the Loyal Legion of the United States by right of his father's service in the Union Army during the American Civil War.